nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/workflow/workflow-how-to-index/how-to-refresh-the-task-widget-on-the-summary-tab.md

 ---
-title: How to Refresh the Task Widget on the Summary Tab
+title: 'HOWTO: Refresh the Task Widget on the Summary Tab'
 review:
     comment: ''
     date: '2017-01-20'